vaginessa/dns-wiki/DNS.md

 // All other command-line switches can be found on the official homepage and of course within the documents.

+Currently DNSCrypt is far away from been stable and daily usage, since there are several troubles.
+If you're not use special cases like tethering/paring or other features you can us it, but as long the problems are not fixed it can't be recommend for the mass.

 How do I know if my applications are leaking DNS?
 -----------